Salmon Leader Breaking Strain

 The length of the leader should be dictated by the depth you're trying to fish the fly at.
 In other words you don't want to be fishing with a 10ft leader if you're fishing a sinking tip as the tip will certainly do its job however the fly will be riding higher in the water column.
 In this situation a shorter leader will keep the fly down where you're really intending it to be in the water column when using a sink tip.
 Personally I like 18lbs test for the majority of my fly fishing when normal sized 7's, 9's or even 11's are the order of the day.
-With heavier tubes I'll move up to 25lbs test (for 'bullet like' turnover) or with much small flies I'll seldom go below 12lbs test on the bigger Scottish river where there's always a fair chance of a heavyweight interception as you don't want to have to wait until spawning time for a chance with the net!
+With heavier tubes I'll move up to 25lbs test (for 'bullet like' turnover) or with much smaller flies I'll seldom go below 12lbs test on the bigger Scottish rivers where there's always a fair chance of a heavyweight interception as you don't want to have to wait until spawning time for a chance with the net!

 Leader Lengths Paired With Sink Tips

 For sinking tips or full sinking fly lines I'd shorten my leader right down to as little as 3ft with a very heavy 'type 7' (or heavier) tip or to a 4ft to 5ft leader length with a regular 'type 3' tip as again you don't want your sink tip down and the salmon fly riding higher which it will do with a longer leader.
-Keeping different leader weight material coiled up in your fly box is wise so you know you've always got spares if you lose your leader as forgetting a leader spool is easy but its unnecessary to carry the entire leader spool about with you.
+Keeping different leader weight material coiled up in your fly box is wise so you know you've always got spares if you lose your leader as forgetting a leader spool is easy but its unnecessary to carry the entire leader spools about with you.
 A few neatly coiled spare leaders of varying breaking strains sit perfectly and look at home in any fly box.